mesosphere-backup/dcos-cassandra-service/README.md

 ### Configuration Options

-The following describes the most commonly used features of the Cassandra framework and how to configure them via the DCOS CLI and in Marathon.
+The following describes the most commonly used features of DCOS Cassandra and how to configure them via the DCOS CLI and in Marathon.
 There are two methods of configuring a Cassandra cluster.
 The configuration may be specified using a JSON file during installation via the DCOS command line (See the [Installation section](#installation)) or via modification to the Service Scheduler’s Marathon environment at runtime (See the [Configuration Update section](#configuration-update)).
 Note that some configuration options may only be specified at installation time, but these generally relate only to the service’s registration and authentication with the DCOS scheduler.

 #### Service Configuration

 The service configuration object contains properties that MUST be specified during installation and CANNOT  be modified after installation is in progress.
-This configuration object is similar across all DCOS Infinity frameworks.
+This configuration object is similar across all DCOS Infinity services.
 Service configuration example:

 ``` json
 {